 15. Fewer Distractions

-If you need much of what I call “think time” in your work, working from home can be a huge win.
+Working from home can be a huge win if you need much of what I call “think time” in your work.

 For example, let’s say you need to plan out the foundation for a huge project you have been tasked with.
 That takes a lot of thinking time to do it right.
 It would be best if you got in the zone, and when you are in the deep thinking zone, you are at your peak levels of thought and abstraction.
 Every time you get distracted in the office, it drags you back into the real world, you lose your train of thought, and it takes time to get productive again.

-Working remotely, you can turn off instant messaging and your email and explore the depths of your mind.
+Working remotely, you can turn off instant messaging and email and explore your mind’s depths.

 16. Taking A Lunchtime Shower

 I already discussed the time savings in preparing for work, so now try this trick: shower in the afternoon instead of showing up in the morning.
 We all know that feeling.
 After lunch, you are settling down to get some work done, and your digestive system starts kicking in, and you start to feel sleepy.
-Take a shower in the afternoon, and you are bright and breezy again, like you just started a new day.
+Take a shower in the afternoon, and you will be bright and breezy again as if you have just started a new day.

 Take a shower in the afternoon and you are bright and breezy again like you just started a new day.